That's understandable. Backyard chicken keeping has become a huge industry in the past few years and there are a lot of choices out there.

 If you ever have the chance to watch a hen sitting on eggs, you'll notice that from time to time she rolls them.
 Instinctively, she knows that moving them around stops the embryo sticking to the shell which can cause the hatch to fail.

-Chicken eggs in an incubator need to be turned in the same way, consistently, through the first eighteen days of incubation, and ideally it needs to be done 24 hours a day.
+Chicken eggs in an incubator need to be turned in the same way, consistently, through the first eighteen days of incubation.
+Ideally, it needs to be done 24 hours a day.
+And it can't stop just because it's a weekend!

 Or do you want an incubator that does it all for you?

+So remembering the timing is important.
 How are you with numbers?
 Will you remember which day your eggs are due and when they should be stopped?
-I once tried to do this and got hopelessly muddled - but then I accept I'm useless with figures.
+I once tried to do this and got hopelessly muddled - but then I'm useless with figures.

-Or would you prefer this too to be done automatically by the incubator?
+The alternative is for this to be done automatically by the incubator.

-The decision about how automated you want your chicken egg incubator will depend entirely on your answers to the questions above.
+The decision about how automated you want your chicken egg incubator to be will depend entirely on your answers to the questions above.

 The choices in front of you vary at one extreme from a basic, home made incubator to, at the other, a large cabinet machine which will hold anything up to 580 eggs and is completely automated.